EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: Literacy

-What: Based on district assessment data, this project addresses the need for explicit, systematic, small-group literacy instruction in foundational skills for reading in English for elementary student.
-The project develops a comprehensive plan to guide teachers and instructional support staff to facilitate the implementation of high-dosage tutoring sessions through a variety of delivery models (in-person and remote) to maximize the number of students served.
-This project will develop and pilot 15 high-dosage tutoring modules that include lesson plans, materials, and activities based on best practices in structured reading support and the framework of West Virginia Phonics (an open source).
-It will also create online professional development modules to train tutors in assessment practices and high-dosage tutoring instruction.
+What: Based on district assessment data, this project addressed the need for explicit, systematic, small-group literacy instruction in foundational skills for reading in English for elementary student.
+The project developed a comprehensive plan to guide teachers and instructional support staff to facilitate the implementation of high-dosage tutoring sessions through a variety of delivery models (in-person and remote) to maximize the number of students served.
+This project developed and piloted fifteen (15) high-dosage tutoring modules that include lesson plans, materials, and activities based on best practices in structured reading support and the framework of West Virginia Phonics (an open source).
+It created online professional development modules to train tutors in assessment practices and high-dosage tutoring instruction.